History and Quick Facts

 SAIC is one of the oldest accredited independent schools of art and design in the country.

 Founded as the Chicago Academy of Design in 1866, the School of the Art Institute of Chicago (SAIC) provides a challenging education in the studio arts and exhibition opportunities for its students.
-The school incorporated as the Chicago Academy of Fine Art in 1879, and changed its name to the Art Institute of Chicago in 1882.
-The museum and school moved into a building designed and built for the World's Columbian Exposition in 1893.
+The School incorporated as the Chicago Academy of Fine Art in 1879, and changed its name to the Art Institute of Chicago in 1882.
+The museum and School moved into a building designed and built for the World's Columbian Exposition in 1893.

-Throughout the history of SAIC, alumni have played central roles in important art movements.
+Throughout the history of SAIC, alums have played central roles in important art movements.
 It was SAIC that provided the impetus for two significant schools of American painting—the Regionalists of the 1930s, and the Imagists of the 1960s.
 Some of the most notable names in the arts received their early training at SAIC, including Georgia O’Keeffe, Claes Oldenburg, H.C.
 Westermann, Thomas Hart Benton, Grant Wood, Ivan Albright, Ed Paschke, Roger Brown, Halston, LeRoy Neiman, Elizabeth Murray, Cynthia Rowley, David Sedaris, Rirkrit Tiravanija, and Sarah Vowell.

 SAIC has the largest school-museum campus in the United States.